ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 Going back to `storage.go`, you should see that the errors from behind are now gone.

-### State Manager
+### Balance Handler

-Now we'll implement the `chain.StateManager` interface to tell the HyperSDK how to modify our VM's state when it needs to store metadata or charge fees.
+Now, we'll implement the `chain.BalanceHandler` interface to tell the HyperSDK how to modify account balances.

-Let's start off by creating a new `state_manager.go` file in `storage/` and adding a new `StateManager` type with function stubs for each of the required functions:
+Let's start off by creating a new `state_manager.go` file in `storage/` and adding a new `BalanceHandler` type with function stubs for each of the required functions:

 ```golang
 package storage